 After some time, I might take a hammer and pull out the nails.
 If I do that, the holes which they caused will become apparent.
 I have pulled out the nails which I drove in.
 But the holes which they caused still remain.

 To fix the pole, I would have to do a lot of work.
 I would have to fill in each hole with wood putty.
 After it had cured, I might be able to sand away the imperfections and paint the pole.
 From the outside it might look as if though nothing had ever happened.
-But the pole would never really be the same as before.
+But the pole would never really be the same as before the nails were driven in.
 It would now be filled with repaired and camouflaged processes which would only superficially cover what is hidden beneath the surface.

 Contrition is recognizing and acknowledging that I drove the nails into the pole.
 Repentance is removing them with the hammer.
 Conversion, is taking the steps to try to heal the wounds—in so far as that is even possible.
 Wounds and hurts may be forgiven, but will never—and should never be forgotten.
 Otherwise it becomes tremendously easy for them to be ignored or repeated!